zevv/nim-async-issue/README.md

   others: some are considered blockers[2][6] for a 1.0 Nim release.

 - A bit over a year ago a third-party implementation of async I/O called `Chronos`[1] was created by people who had specific demands on the I/O layer that the Nim std lib could at time not fill.
-Chronos was originally a fork from nim async library, but has undergone some breaking API changes.
+Chronos was originally a fork from Nim async library, but has undergone some breaking API changes.
 Chronos has seen steady development over the last year, diverging more and more from Nim async, but also fixing some of the issues that were in the Nim standard library.
 Chronos is developed at Status, the main Nim sponsor, as a core component of Nimbus, a client for the Ethereum blockchain and nim-libp2p, a standard for P2P protocol.

 # The problem